-: any of the School's privacy/GDPR related guidelines provided to assist in interpreting and implementing this Policy and Related Policies.
+: any of the School's privacy/GDPR related guidelines Privacy Guidelines

+Policy and Related Policies.

+Privacy Notices (also referred to as Fair Processing Notices) or

+Privacy Policies

-Privacy Notices (also referred to as Fair Processing Notices) or Privacy Policies : separate notices setting out information that may be provided to Data Subjects when the School collects information about them.
+: separate notices setting out information that may be provided to Data Subjects when the School collects information about them.
 These notices may take the form of general privacy statements applicable to a specific group of individuals (for example, employee privacy notices or the website privacy policy) or they may be stand-alone, one time privacy statements covering Processing related to a specific purpose.